oetiker/znapzend/README.md

 the command is targeted at one dataset and impacts it and all its children, allowing to get a consistent point-in-time set of snapshots across multiple datasets.

+That said, for several years ZnapZend supports setting a local ZFS property `org.znapzend:enabled=off` (and only it) in datasets which descend from the one with a full backup retention schedule configuration (which in turn sets that its descendants should be handled per `org.znapzend:recursive=off`), and then exactly these "not-enabled" datasets with `enabled=off` setting would not be tracked with a long-term history locally or remotely.

+> **_NOTE:_**  Implementation-wise, snapshots of the dataset with a full
+> backup retention schedule configuration are made recursively so as to be
+> a reliable atomic operation.
+Subsequently snapshots for "not-enabled"
+> datasets are pruned.
+Different ZnapZend versions varied about sending
+> such snapshots to a remote destination (e.g. as part of a recursive ZFS
+> send stream) and pruning them there afterwards, or avoiding such sending
+> operations.
+>
+> An important take-away is that temporarily there may be a storage and
+> traffic cost associated with "not-enabled" dataset snapshots, and that
+> their creation and deletion is separated by time: if the host reboots
+> (or ZnapZend process is interrupted otherwise) at the wrong moment,
+> such snapshots may linger indefinitely and "unexpectedly" consume disk
+> space for their uniquely referenced blocks.

 Compilation and Installation from source Inztructionz
 -----------------------------------------------------